pgugger/LandscapeGenomics/2019/Exercise3.md

 	z.pdry = z.scores(project, K = 1, d = 1)
 	z.pdry <- apply(z.pdry, 1, median)

-Next, we need to calculate lambda (the "genomic inflation factor"), which is commonly used for calibration of *P*-values.
-However, it is often considered too conservative, so some suggest using a value lower than lambda for the calibration.
-Lambda is calculated from the median of the median *z*-scores (from above) and a chi-squared distribution for each set of associations:
+Next, we need to calculate λ (the "genomic inflation factor"), which is commonly used for calibration of *P*-values.
+However, it is often considered too conservative, so some suggest using a value lower than λ for the calibration. λ is calculated from the median of the median *z*-scores (from above) and a χ<sup>2</sup> distribution for each set of associations:

 	lambda.pdry = median(z.pdry^2)/qchisq(0.5, df = 1)
 	lambda.pdry